Revanth-03/webInterface/README.md

 ```

 ## How to use
-To use the web interface, run `npm start` to start the development server, and navigate to `http://localhost:3000` in your browser.
+To use the web interface, after installing run `npm start` to start the  server, and navigate to `http://localhost:3000` in your browser.

 From there, you can add fields by clicking the "+" button and choose the field type and name.
 You can also delete fields by clicking the "X" button.